Progen-Dev/Progen/README.md

 1. Open a shell in the directory containing the .jar file
 2. Enter ```java -jar <filename>.jar```

+### Download for self hosting

+If you don't want to self host Progen, use [this](https://discordbots.org/bot/495293590503817237) link to get Progen.
+Check the newest [releases](https://github.com/ProgenBot/ProgenBot/releases).
+Download the newest stable release.
+If you want the newest features and stability is not the problem, you can also download a non stable release.
+To run Progen you need to set up a MySQL/MariaDB database and configure the config.properties.

 ## Authors
 * __ShowMeYourSkil__
+* __M'Torials__
+* __Evoh__

 ## Support

 Feel free to join our Progen discord guild.